 I'm a freelance lettering artist and illustrator, and I've been running Lettering Studio for the past few years.
 I love exploring new styles of hand lettering and finding the simplest ways to teach and explain how to create it.

 “This has been so useful, so clearly formatted & explained, and generally a joy to work through.
 Thank you very much for sharing.”

 - Stephen Long

 "I just want to say: This course is AMAZING!!
 Thanks a lot bro!"

 “I can’t wait to start!
 I’ve been meaning to do something like this for 2 years.
 Thank you for making it easy for me to finally jump in.”

 Hi!
 I'm James.
-I'm a designer and illustrator from Sydney, Australia, and I create all of the lettering pieces and courses on Lettering Studio.
-I also designed and built this website and eat far too much peanut butter.
+I'm a designer and illustrator from Sydney, Australia, and I created Lettering Studio.
+I create some of the courses on here, interview our guests, and also designed and built this website.